-Others recalled that, if an explanation was given, it was vague, contained ‘scant information’ or amounted to blunt assertion of common practice, or medical authority.
-One respondent was simply told that anomaly scans were “not necessary.
-82 women reported that they were made to accept a treatment because it was ‘best practice’, but no detailed further explanation was given.
+Others recalled that, if an explanation was given, it was vague, contained ‘scant information’, or amounted to blunt assertion of common practice or medical authority.
+One respondent was simply told that anomaly scans were ‘not necessary’.
+Eighty-two women reported that they were made to accept a treatment because it was ‘best practice’, but no detailed further explanation was given.
 These vague or partial reasons can be framed as ‘directive assertion’.
-For Jackson, Land and Holmes, directive assertions are instances where “a course of action is formulated by HCPs as something that is either going to or needs to happen”.
-They argue that directive assertions can be verbal (‘we are going to need to …’ or ‘we have to …’) and non-verbal (i.e. where a course of action is imposed without a preceding discussion of alternative options).
-Directive assertions differ from assertive talk: they are not part of an open conversation about the justification for the course of action.
+For Jackson and colleagues, directive assertions are instances where ‘a course of action is formulated by HCPs as something that is either going to or needs to happen’.
+They argue that directive assertions can be verbal (‘We are going to need to …’ or ‘We have to …’) or non-verbal (such as when a course of action is imposed without a preceding discussion of alternative options).
+Directive assertions differ from assertive talk; they are not part of an open conversation about the justification for the course of action.
 At their most extreme, they are reinforced by judgment or aggression.
-Our survey shows that directive assertion was not confined to minor, non-invasive, painless or quick interventions.
+Our survey shows that directive assertion was not confined to minor, non-invasive, painless, or quick interventions.

-For many women, directive assertion was part of a wider Amendment-influenced environment undermining their decision-making.
+For many women, directive assertion was part of a wider Amendment-influenced environment undermining their decision making.
 Women described pregnancy and childbirth under the Amendment as sites of contestation where they sought, but failed, to assert their autonomy.
-Even efforts to plan for the birth in advance did not mean that their wishes would be respected:

-It was taken for granted that I had no say.
-When I mentioned a birth plan, the consultant informed me that he 'didn't do birth plans' and that he would make the decision (June).

-Respondents described presenting themselves as authoritative decision-makers; good mothers who were knowledgeable about their health care, and concerned for their babies.
+Even efforts to plan for the birth in advance did not mean that their wishes would be respected: ‘It was taken for granted that I had no say.
+When I mentioned a birth plan, the consultant informed me that he “didn’t do birth plans” and that he would make the decision.’
+Respondents described presenting themselves as authoritative decision makers – good mothers who were knowledgeable about their health care and concerned for their babies.
 None of this guaranteed decision-making agency.
-Women who equipped themselves with research or detailed birth-plans were frustrated.
-Other researchers have found that ‘feeling invisible’ characterises Irish birth experiences, and this is borne out in our survey.
-Women reported feeling that they didn’t matter, were ‘ignored’, ‘irrelevant’, or an ‘inconvenience.’
+Women who equipped themselves with research or detailed birth plans were frustrated.
+Other researchers have found that ‘feeling invisible’ characterizes Irish birth experiences, and this is borne out in our survey.
+Women reported feeling that they did not matter and were ‘ignored’, ‘irrelevant’, or an ‘inconvenience’.
 One said ‘I simply wasn’t part of the birthing process’.
-Others said their opinions did not “matter”, that they were less able to make “decisions about their own healthcare” and that they were “passengers” in giving birth.
-One described her doctor as “baffled that I would expect a say”.
+Others said that their opinions did not ‘matter’, that they were less able to make ‘decisions about their own healthcare’ and that they were ‘passengers’ in giving birth.
+One described her doctor as ‘baffled that I would expect a say’.
 Elaine’s doctor initially ignored her birth plan:

 On my first pregnancy I had a birth plan.
 It stated no induction, no membrane sweep etc. unless unusual circumstances.
-On admission the registrar was examining me and started foostering around; I asked what she was doing - she said she was doing a membrane sweep to get things going.
-I pointed out I had expressly asked for this not to happen - she was unimpressed, but left me alone.
+On admission the registrar was examining me and started foostering around; I asked what she was doing – she said she was doing a membrane sweep to get things going.
+I pointed out I had expressly asked for this not to happen – she was unimpressed, but left me alone.

-Others who contested decisions taken on their behalf were belittled and criticised as ‘selfish’, ‘silly’, ‘ridiculous’, ‘insane,’ ‘idiots’, ‘agitated and emotional’ and entertaining ‘notions’.
+Others who contested decisions taken on their behalf were belittled and criticized as ‘selfish’, ‘silly’, ‘ridiculous’, ‘insane’, ‘idiots’, ‘agitated and emotional’, and entertaining ‘notions’.
 Some HCPs spoke to women’s husbands over their heads, and some women had more success in being heard if male partners advocated for them.
 Women sometimes deployed tactics of resistance when persuasion failed.
-These included refusing to show up to future appointments or refusing a particular doctor’s care; switching to private care; changing hospital or catchment area; travelling abroad to give birth; or trying to access home birth.
+These included refusing to show up to future appointments or refusing a particular doctor’s care, switching to private care, changing hospital or catchment area, travelling abroad to give birth, or trying to access home birth.
 One threatened to go to the media.
 Another threatened to end the pregnancy.